Know the Laws: Nevada

 If you have sole legal custody, you alone have the right to make all of the decisions affecting your child's life.

-In Nevada, a judge could grant joint legal custody to both parents if both parents are in agreement – however, the judge might still grant sole or primary physical custody to one parent.* Even if your child lives with you full-time, your former spouse can still have a right to make decisions about your child's life if s/he has joint legal custody.
+The judge could grant joint legal custody to both parents while still granting sole or primary physical custody to one parent.*** Therefore, even if your child lives with you full-time, the other parent can still have a right to make decisions about your child's life if s/he has joint legal custody.